-MCT oil is a keto supplement that recently started growing in popularity.
-It suppresses appetite, boosts fat burning, and helps with reaching ketosis.
-Many of its promised health claims are also heavily backed by science.
+MCT oil is a supplement that has recently been growing in popularity.
+This keto diet supplement suppresses appetite, boosts fat burning, and helps you reach ketosis.
+Many of its health claims are also heavily backed by science.
 But what exactly is MCT oil and how do you choose the best MCT oil to meet your specific goals?

-To answer that, we've taken a closer look at the different types of MCT oil supplements you can find on the market.
-But before we get into that, let's talk a bit about what MCT oil is and what health benefits you can get from adding this supplement to your keto regimen.
+To answer that, we've taken a closer look at the different types of MCT oil supplements that you can find on the supplements market.
+But before we get into that, let's talk more about what MCT oil is and what health benefits you get by adding this supplement to your keto regimen.

 MCT oil is a dietary supplement that is a concentrated source of medium-chain triglycerides (MCTs).
-MCTs are unique types of saturated fats that your body uses differently than saturated fats of a long-chain length.
+MCTs are unique types of saturated fats that your body uses differently than long-chain saturated fats.

-MCTs don't require enzymes and bile for digestion and, instead, get absorbed directly in the duodenum (the first section of the small intestine).
-Furthermore, your body uses at least 70% of the MCTs you eat for immediate energy production rather than storage .
-MCTs also have antioxidant and antimicrobial properties, which is unique among fatty acids.
+First, MCTs don't require enzymes and bile for digestion and, instead, get absorbed directly in the duodenum (the first section of the small intestine).
+Second, your body uses at least 70% of the MCTs you eat for immediate energy production rather than storage .
+Lastly, MCTs have antioxidant and antimicrobial properties, which is unique among fatty acids.

 MCTs are naturally present in coconut oil (60%), palm kernel oil (50%), and dairy foods (12%).
 These sources contain several different MCTs in varying quantities.
 There are, in total, four types of MCTs: